wilkinsonlab/epigenomics_pipeline/docker_galaxy/README.md

 local_path=~/DockerFolders/run_v1  # name for the export directory mkdir -p "${local_path}"
 ```
 The workflows contain a tool to export some of the results to this path.
 Since Galaxy is unable to create these export folders, they are created manually with permissions to allow all users to write on them (both Galaxy and Jupyter containers use custom users to write data).
-This file system is also recreated when running the test script.
+This file system is also created when running the test script.
 ```bash
 galaxy_res="${local_path}"/analysis/galaxy-res
 mkdir -m 777 -p $galaxy_res/{chipseq1,chipseq2,rnaseq}/bam_files
 ```
-The modification of this path should be followed by the modification of the export path on the workflows, to ensure proper download of Galaxy results, and on the Jupyter notebooks, to find them.
+The modification of this path should be done with care, being followed by the modification of the export path on the workflows to ensure proper download of Galaxy results (see below) and, as needed, on the `docker run` instruction or inside the Jupyter notebooks - in this example, Jupyter docker is mounted on `analysis` and searches files on the indicated subdirectories.

 ### Download and activate the container
 The docker-galaxy container will be run on daemon mode, mapping an export directory to a local path where results can be easily accessed, and mapping the web page (accessed in port 80 within the container) to a local port where the galaxy instance can be viewed.